hummingbird-project/hummingbird/docs/incident_response.md

 3. Ask the reporter to verify patch.
 4. Alert important and trusted adopters.
 5. Prepare advisory
-    - Title: {Affected package} {version vulnerability is fixed in} {description}
+    - Title: {description}
-    - Summary: Summary of vulnerability, What versions are impacted, severity
+    - Summary: Summary of vulnerability, severity.
-    - Details: More detailed description of vulnerability
+    - Details: More detailed description of vulnerability.
-    - Timeline
+    - Impact: How does this issue impact users of Hummingbird.
+    - Mitigations: Are there ways to mitigate against this issue without updating.
+    - Timeline: When reported, patch written, CVE request, received and published.
+    - Set affected versions and version fix will be in.
-    - Acknowledge reporter
+    - Select CWE.
+    - Add credits where due.
+6. Request CVE
-6. We aim to resolve any issue within 30 days, but this may not always be possible.
+7. We aim to resolve any issue within 30 days, but this may not always be possible.

 ### Remediation and Disclosure

 - Merge pull request and release versions of affected library with fix included.
 Security fixes are only applied to the **latest** stable releases of Hummingbird.
 End users will be required to upgrade to latest once a release is made.
 - Release CVE advisory.
-- Report on [Swift Forums](https://forums.swift.org/c/server/security-updates/) and Hummingbird Discord.
+- Report on [Swift Forums](https://forums.swift.org/c/server/security-updates/), Hummingbird Discord and social media accounts.

 ## Learn

-- How was the vunerability introduced?
+- How was the vulnerability introduced?
 - What could we have done to prevent it?
 - Is there anything we can to ensure it doesn't happen again.
 - What did we do well during the process?